RobRendell/gTove/README.md

 now only list recently completed items which have not yet been released.

 * Actually prevent the crash when a user starts a ping and then disconnects.
+* Prevent crash when uploading new minis.

 ## Plans/TODO

+* Freehand drawing tool
+    * Button on the tabletop to open a floating window with brush options (including no brush, i.e. normal tabletop gesture interactions), colour palette.
+        * When a brush is selected, mouse/touch will draw to a layer on the touched map.
+Original image will be unmodified.
+    * Ability to create a new, blank map image with defined dimensions, background colour.
+    * Support multiple layers on maps
+        * Layer visibility toggle on/off.
+        * Select which layer you're drawing to.
+        * Create new layer, reorder layers, delete layer
+    * Straight line mode
+    * Grid snap mode
+    * Other tools?
+Arcs/circles, rectangles, clone tool?, ...
+    * Copy layers between maps.
+Rescale layers.
+    * Player-specific layer controls: view, draw to

 * Pieces roster improvements:
     * Toggle button for player-editable?
+    * Support Markdown in string columns (possibly in name as well?)
     * Column type: "status" (icons which can be toggled on/off)
     * Click built-in values in column to change?
 Especially name?
     * Styling options for "show near" - show fraction as bar, foreground/background colour, ...?